turbulenz/turbulenz_engine/docs/source/android_readme.rst

-The Turbulenz Android Development Client is a native implementation of some low-level components of the Turbulenz HTML5 Engine, which allows Turbulenz games to run on Android even when the installed browsers do not fully support HTML5 and related standards.
+The Turbulenz Android Development Client is a native implementation of some low-level components of the Turbulenz HTML5 Engine, which allows Turbulenz games to run on Android devices, even when the installed browsers do not fully support HTML5 and related standards.

 This technology can be applied to deploy specific games to the various app stores, and integrate those games with the underlying platform